GeoscienceAustralia/vaws/docs/source/ch03_input.rst

     damage_scenario, string, "damage scenario name defined in damage_costing_data.csv" trigger_collapse_at, float, "proportion of damaged connections of the group at which a model is deemed to be collapsed.
-0 if ignored" patch_dist, integer, "1 if influence patch is applied when connection is damaged otherwise 0" flag_pressure, string, "type of cpe for pressure calculation; either 'cpe' or 'cpe_str'"
+0 if ignored" patch_dist, integer, "1 if influence patch is applied when connection is damaged otherwise 0" flag_pressure, string, "type of |Cpe| for pressure calculation; either 'cpe' or 'cpe_str'"

 .. _conn_types.csv_section: